Liquor and Gaming Regulation online services

 - Liquor or gaming new application

-If you're a new applicant, you'll be asked to verify your identity using a Queensland digital identity (QDI) or an Australian Government myID.
+New applicants will be asked to verify identity using a Queensland digital identity (QDI) or an Australian Government myID.

 View the documents you need to set up a QDI.